-- 5.3 The demographic assumptions used are as detailed in the report on the actuarial investigation of the Scheme as at 31 December 2022 dated 16 June 2023.
-They are summarised in Appendix C. - 5.4 A projection method has been used to calculate the pension liabilities of the Scheme.
-The process involves: - Projecting the benefits expected to be paid to pensioners, allowing in particular for Pension Value Maintenance (PVM) and supplementary pension increases; - Discounting the projected benefit payments to a present value using the expected future investment earning rate; - Comparing the present value of the Scheme's pension liabilities with the value of the assets held in the Pension Section Account, and - If there is a shortfall of assets against liabilities, determining how the shortfall is to be funded. - 5.5 The projection method is appropriate for the Pension Section, which is closed, and where benefits are fully accrued.
-No allowance for administration expenses is required because ANZ meets these separately.
+The other demographic assumptions including the assumed mortality improvement rate of 1% per annum remain unchanged from those detailed in the triennial report on the actuarial investigation of the Scheme as at 31 December 2022 dated 16 June 2023.
+They are summarised in Appendix C.

+- 5.4 A projection method has been used to calculate the pension liabilities of the Scheme.
+The process involves: - Projecting the benefits expected to be paid to pensioners, allowing in particular for Pension Value Maintenance (PVM) and supplementary pension increases; - Discounting the projected benefit payments to a present value using the expected future investment earning rate; - Comparing the present value of the Scheme's pension liabilities with the value of the assets held in the Pension Section Account, and - If there is a shortfall of assets against liabilities, determining how the shortfall is to be funded.

-- 5.6 The factors of major significance in the valuation are the assumed future rates of investment earnings and pension increases, as well as the assumed rates of pensioner mortality. - 5.7 ANZ makes contributions to the Pension Section of such amounts as the Trustee determines on the advice of the actuary.
+- 5.5 The projection method is appropriate for the Pension Section, which is closed, and where benefits are fully accrued.
+No allowance for administration expenses is required because ANZ meets these separately. - 5.6 The factors of major significance in the valuation are the assumed future rates of investment earnings and pension increases, as well as the assumed rates of pensioner mortality. - 5.7 ANZ makes contributions to the Pension Section of such amounts as the Trustee determines on the advice of the actuary.
 The Trust Deed allows the transfer of amounts from the Employer Funding Reserve to the Pension Section, and therefore the amount of the Employer Funding Reserve can be taken into account in assessing the funding of the Pension Section.
 In years when a deficit has arisen ANZ has made additional contributions.